pfsense/docs/source/vpn/openvpn/openvpn-adapter-address-icmp-behavior.rst

 According to the `OpenVPN
-FAQ <http://www.openvpn.net/index.php/documentation/faq.html>`__, in the section titled *Why does OpenVPN's “ifconfig-pool” option use a /30 subnet (4 private IP addresses per client) when used in TUN mode?*:
+FAQ <http://www.openvpn.net/index.php/documentation/faq.html>`__, in the section titled *Why does OpenVPN's "ifconfig-pool" option use a /30 subnet (4 private IP addresses per client) when used in TUN mode?*:

 .. pull-quote::